Looking for a fun winter activity? | Check out these tours!

 Itinerary

-This four-day trek through Icelandic highlands will reveal the otherworldly Landmannalaugar landscapes.
+This four-day hut-to-hut trek through Icelandic highlands will reveal the otherworldly Landmannalaugar landscapes.
 The extraordinary red and green hues of the rhyolite mountains and soft caramel-colored peaks as surreal clouds of steam rise from the hot spring pool.
 And this is just the appetizer!

 Laugavegur trail altitude profile: